vacp2p/rfc-index/waku/standards/core/64/network.md

 accessible even to resource-restricted devices.
 We'll refer to this opinionated deployment simply as _the public Waku Network_, _the Waku Network_ or, if the context is clear, _the network_ in the rest of this document.
+All The Waku Network configuration parameters are listed [here](https://github.com/waku-org/nwaku/blob/master/waku/factory/networks_config.nim#L31).

 ## Theory / Semantics